spolivin/yandex_practicum_projects/personal_data_protection/README.md

 ## Data

-The data is contained in the `insurance.csv` file.
+The data contains information about traits of a company's customers.
 The characteristics of clients include the gender, age and salary of the insured persons, as well as the number of their family members.
 The target feature will be the number of insurance payments to the client over the past 5 years.

-## Libraries

-`sklearn` `numpy` `pandas` `matplotlib` `seaborn`